MDBAuth/MDBA_Gauge_Getter/README.md

 </span>

 ## Description
-MDBA Gague Getter provides a unified and simple interface to collect surface water data from the following state water portals:
+MDBA Gauge Getter provides a unified and simple interface to collect surface water data from the following state water portals:

 |State|Site|Source|